Motherhood is a 1908 Victorian

 SOB!
 How is she so wise??!

 My oldest daughter has said similar things too, which leads me to believe that motherhood is a lot simpler than we make it out to be.

 Our kids don’t care whether we’re a CEO, SAHM, WAHM, or ABCDEFG.
 They don’t care if we’re a famous author, crafter, or that we still fit into our size 4 jeans.
 They only care that we’re there, loving them through their fears and transitions; they care that we’re reliable, trustworthy, and that we love them for who they are.

 When you look at it that way, the “motherhood squabbles” can just disappear, right?
 Because it doesn’t really matter if we breastfeed for five years, co-sleep, spank, practice “free-range” parenting, or feed our kids chicken fingers every night.
 As long as we are consistently showing up and loving them, THEY WILL KNOW WHOSE HOUSE THEY BELONG TO!

-Motherhood comes in a variety of shapes and sizes: some are hyphenated (STEP-mom), some are temporary (FOSTER mom), some are birthed by someone else (ADOPTIVE mom) … BUT all of these avenues lead to the same place as long as they’re rooted in faith, hope, and love (1 Corinthians 13:13).
+Motherhood comes in a variety of shapes and sizes: some are hyphenated (STEP-mom), some are temporary (FOSTER mom), some are birthed by someone else (ADOPTIVE mom) … but ALL of these avenues lead to the same place as long as they’re rooted in faith, hope, and love (1 Corinthians 13:13).

 So whatever way motherhood has happened to you, take pride in the fact that it HAS HAPPENED.
 Forget the crazy list of things you “should” do and just love on your kids.
-Listen to their fears and watch them get excited; find out what their love language is so you can pour it onto them intentionally.
+Listen to their fears and watch them get excited; find out what their love language is so you can pour into them intentionally.

-And lastly, embrace the creaks, leaks, and smells because that’s what makes Motherhood authentically YOURS!
+And lastly, embrace the creaks, leaks, and smells because that’s what makes motherhood authentically YOURS!
 It’s one of the greatest titles you can own; which in my opinion, makes you the luckiest home owner on the planet.